-Note: The tank must be properly filled, and the machine properly leveled, or the float switch, which prevents the heater from turning on if the level is too low, will not permit the heater to turn on.
+Note: If the optional sustainer heater is installed, the wash tank must be properly filled, and the glasswasher properly leveled, or the float switch, which prevents the heater from turning on if the level is too low, will not permit the heater to turn on.

-3.2.2.
+3.2.4.
 Water Pump

-The water pump takes in water from the drain sump and pumps it to the spray nozzles at a rate of 35 gallons per minute and a pressure at the nozzles of approximately 7 to 10 PSI.
-After being released through the spray arms and washing or rinsing the dishes, the water runs down the pan to the sump, through drain screen, and back to the pump.
+The water pump takes in water from the drain sump and pumps it to the spray nozzles at a rate of 68 gallons per minute and a pressure at the nozzles of approximately 7 to 10 PSI.
+After being released through the spray arms and washing or rinsing the dishes, the water runs down the pan to the sump, through the drain screen, and back to the pump.

-A 115-volt, 1 HP motor operating at 3450 RPM, drives the pump.
+The pump is driven by a 115 volt, 1 HP motor operating at 3450 RPM.
 The impeller is mounted with a right-hand thread onto a 5/8" stainless steel shaft, which is coupled to the motor armature shaft.

-3.2.3.
+3.2.5.
 Pump Cavitation

-By listening to the normal pumping sound of the motor it can be determined if there is insufficient water in the machine, as you will hear a hesitation in the normal pumping rhythm, which is created by the air getting into the pump.
-Cam 4 can be adjusted to increase the amount of water that is automatically fed into the machine during a cycle (see section 4.1.1 Cam Adjustment).
+By listening to the normal pumping sound of the motor it can be determined if there is insufficient water in the glasswasher, as you will hear a hesitation in the normal pumping rhythm, which is created by the air getting into the pump.
+Cam 4 can be adjusted to increase the amount of water that is automatically fed into the glasswasher during a cycle (see section 4.1.1 Cam Adjustment).